 Transit NYC flash flood turns subway station entrance into waterfall The staircase was closed after a commuter posted a video of water flowing in.
 The 1 train station on 145th Street was flooded Monday morning.
 Photo Credit: Josh Guild via Twitter By Nicole Brown firstname.lastname@example.org @ncb417 Updated April 16, 2018 2:46 PM Print Share fbShare Tweet Email Water was pouring into an upper Manhattan subway station Monday morning, turning the entrance into a waterfall.
 The staircase at the 145th Street and Broadway 1 train station was closed after a commuter posted a video of the water flowing in at about 9:20 a.m.
 Northbound 1 trains were bypassing the station, but service was restored by 11:30 a.m., the MTA said.
 Several other train lines were impacted by water conditions throughout the morning, according to the MTA.
 “As happens during heavy storms like today’s, water is entering some stations from the street,” the agency said in a tweet.
 “We’ll keep staircases and other station areas open as long as it’s safe to do so, but please be careful as you enter and exit trains.”
 Regular service resumed on F and M trains at 11 a.m. after they had to bypass 42nd Street-Bryant Park because of excess water.
 Northbound B and D trains began running normally at noon after a water condition caused them to run express from 167th to 182nd-183rd streets for about an hour.
 By Nicole Brown email@example.com @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.